analystuom/analystuom/README.md

 ### Hi there, I'm Mike 🤝

-I am a data analyst who loves researching topics such as Modern Data Stacks, Artificial Intelligence, Data Science and Data Governance practices for enterprise use cases.
+I am a data analyst and a consultant who loves researching topics such as Modern Data Stacks, Artificial Intelligence, Data Science and Data Governance practices for enterprise use cases.
 Currently I am polishing my data skills while trying to staying at the forefront of the AI landscape.

 ## Skills: